johnnyvenom/lesondufutur.cirmmt/content/home/welcome.md

 <br>

-The Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) is organizing its first international conference: "Le son du futur/Le futur du son," to take place in Montreal, May 24-27, 2022.
+The Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) is organizing its first international conference: "Le son du futur/Le futur du son," to take place in Montréal, May 24-27, 2022.